 - 100 g canned chickpeas, drained, 3.5 oz (see note 5)

-- 2 tbsp Chinese chilli oil, or to taste
+- 2 tablespoon Chinese chilli oil, or to taste

-- ½ tsp ground Sichuan pepper, or to taste
+- ½ teaspoon ground Sichuan pepper, or to taste

 - 1 pinch sugar